Economy of Europe: 2004–2007: EU expansion

 In early 2004, 10 mostly former communist states joined the EU in its biggest ever expansion, enlarging the union to 25 members, with another eight making associated trade agreements.
 The acceding countries are bound to join the Eurozone and adopt the common currency euro in the future.
 The process includes the European Exchange Rate Mechanism, of which some of these countries are already part.

 Most European economies are in very good shape, and the continental economy reflects this.
 Conflict and unrest in some of the former Yugoslavia states and in the Caucasus states are hampering economic growth in those states, however.

-In response to the massive EU growth, in 2005 the Russian-dominated Commonwealth of Independent States (CIS) created a rival trade bloc to the EU, open to any previous USSR state, (including both the European and Asian states).
-Twelve of the 15 signed up, with the three Baltic states deciding to align themselves with the EU.
-Despite this, the three Caucasus states have said in the past they would one day consider applying for EU membership, particularly Georgia.
-This is also true of Ukraine since the Orange Revolution.